rdabotelho/codegen2/README.md

 Unlike other code generators on the market, codegen 2.0 templates do not present "polluted code", as it separates the source file from the generation logic.

-Here is an example of a java class template using the velocity library:
+Here is an example of a java class template using the velocity engine:

 ```groovy
 package com.m2r.codegen;